 Send to Trunk

-If your business phone system uses one or more SIP Trunks, you can use this module to send the call to the trunk.
+If your VoIP phone system uses one or more SIP Trunks, you can use this module to send the call to the trunk.
 In order for this option to become active, you will, of course, need at least one SIP Trunk configured in your account.

 This module will enable you to receive fax at this number.
 Specify an email address within the module itself in order to receive an alert by email that you have received a new fax.